paypal/paypal-android/docs/PayPal/integration.md

 When a user initiates the PayPal payment flow through your UI, approve the order using your `PayPalWebCheckoutClient`

-Call `payPalClient.approveOrder(payPalWebCheckoutRequest)` to approve the order.
+Call `payPalClient.start(payPalWebCheckoutRequest)` to start the checkout web flow.

 When the user completes the PayPal payment flow, the result will be returned to the listener set in [step 4](#4-initiate-the-payments-sdk).